vegaprotocol/specs/protocol/0007-POSN-non_core_positions_api.md

 ## Acceptance Criteria

-The Position API stores a net position for each trader who has ever traded in a market.
+The Position API provides access to net position per party per market.
 Specifically,

 - [ ] Stores all traders’ net open volume by market in which they have an open position. (<a name="0007-POSN-001" href="#0007-POSN-001">0007-POSN-001</a>)
 - [ ] Updates the open volumes after a new trade. (<a name="0007-POSN-002" href="#0007-POSN-002">0007-POSN-002</a>)